 Reserve Thresholds do Not Reflect Resource Mix

 Due to the changing resource mix and the proliferation of renewable generation, battery storage, and retirements of conventional synchronous generation, resource adequacy has become a serious concern.
 The BAL-002-WECC standard unnecessarily ties up significant generation which is dispatchable, frequency responsive and fast ramping.
 Generation that could be used to meet ramps, follow variable resources, or simply meet expected loads, is committed to contingency reserve capacity that is not available to serve load.
-For example, Western Power Pool’s Northwest Power Pool Reserve Sharing Group Northwest-Montana zone typically has a 1,200 MW MSSC, yet routinely has over 3000 MWs of reserves being held under the 3/3 requirement.
-That available capacity, usually in excess 1800 MW, could be used to meet other reliability related services obligations.
+For example, Western Power Pool’s Northwest Power Pool Reserve Sharing Group Northwest-Montana zone typically has a 1,200 MW MSSC, yet routinely has over 3,000 MW of reserves being held under the 3/3 requirement.
+That available capacity, usually in excess 1,800 MW, could be used to meet other reliability related services obligations.
 The existing 3/3 contingency reserve requirement results in the construction of at least 1800 MW of excess generation in the Northwest-Montana zone.
 The ability to use this generation capacity exceeding the MSSC will also allow entities to efficiently operate their facilities.
 Idled excess capacity will be reduced and productive generation increased.

 Under NERC standard NERC BAL-002-3, the Eastern, Texas and Quebec Interconnections operate without the additional reserve requirement (3% load and 3% generation), and they are allowed to restore their reserves within 90 minutes.
 The changing market structure in the Western Interconnection has made it difficult to fully restore the required reserves within 60 minutes due to market scheduling timelines.
 This can lead to implementation of emergency procedures, typically Energy Emergency Alert 3 conditions, due to an energy shortfall precipitated by the 60-minute recovery period.
 When the Western markets were mostly bilateral, the 60-minute recovery was consistent with energy scheduling protocols.
 Market integration has altered energy scheduling protocols making it very difficult to modify schedules within 60 minutes of a generation contingency.
-For these reasons BAL-002-WECC-3 has become obsolete and onerous to western ratepayers, while not enhancing reliability.
+For these reasons BAL-002-WECC-3 has become obsolete, while not enhancing reliability.

 Reserves are unused or unloaded generation that are in a state of readiness in case there is sudden loss of loaded generation.
 When reserves are held above the MSSC, as they are in the Western Interconnection, excess capacity must be built that has no other reliability benefit.
-Every energy customer absorbs this excess cost.
-Retirement of BAL-003-WECC-3 reallocates these excess resources to the benefit of the interconnection in the form of dispatchable, responsive, and available resources to reliably integrate future variable resources, such as wind, solar, and other renewable resources.
+Every energy customer in the West absorbs this excess cost.
+Retirement of BAL-002-WECC-3 reallocates these excess resources to the benefit of the interconnection in the form of dispatchable, responsive, and available resources to reliably integrate future variable resources, such as wind, solar, and other renewable resources.

 Vital Public Interests will be Enhanced